Why Does My Car Battery Keep Dying?

-Car is Difficult to Start
+Your Car is Difficult to Start

 Lights Are Dim

 If your lights are dim when you're using them, it's likely that you need to replace the battery.
 If the battery is dying, then there won't be enough power created in each cell, which means that everything will start working on a lower voltage level.
-You can expect that even your headlights are going to have more trouble turning on.

-Case Holding Battery is Warped
+The Case Holding the Battery is Warped

 If you open the hood of your car and notice that the case holding your battery is warped or misshapen, then it might be an indication that your battery is dying.
 This is because a battery that isn't generating enough power will start swelling and eventually burst.
 So if you're noticing any physical changes to your battery case, it might be time for a replacement.

 If you take a look at your battery terminals and they're covered in dirt, dust or corrosion, it's likely that you're having some voltage issues.
 When the terminals aren't clean, it becomes difficult for the electricity to flow smoothly which can eventually cause the battery to die.
 So if you're noticing any kind of buildup on the terminals, you’d probably want to take your car into an auto repair shop to have them checked.

 How to Extend the Life of Your Battery

 The best way to keep your battery healthy is to drive your car regularly.
 When you're driving, the battery is constantly being used and recharged, which keeps it working in top condition.
 If you're not using your car often, then the battery won't have a chance to fully recharge and will eventually die.

 You can also extend the life of your battery by taking care of it properly.
 One way to keep your battery in top condition is to regularly clean the terminals.
 This will ensure that the electricity generated throughout each cell has a smooth pathway and will prevent any kind of corrosion or other buildup from appearing on the metal posts.